astral-sh/ruff/docs/faq.md

 Note that Ruff and Black treat line-length enforcement a little differently.
 Black makes a best-effort attempt to adhere to the `line-length`, but avoids automatic line-wrapping in some cases (e.g., within comments).
-Ruff, on the other hand, will flag rule `E501` for any line that exceeds the `line-length` setting.
-As such, if `E501` is enabled, Ruff can still trigger line-length violations even when Black is enabled.
+Ruff, on the other hand, will flag rule `E501` for any line that exceeds the `line-width` setting.
+As such, if `E501` is enabled, Ruff can still trigger line-width violations even when Black is enabled.

 ## How does Ruff compare to Flake8?